Enforcing Katz and PageRank Centrality Measures in Complex Networks: Introduction

 Problems concerning the modification, and often the optimization, of several network measures have already been addressed in the literature.
 For example, in~\cite{MR3439773}, updating and downdating strategies are proposed to optimize the communicability of the network.
 The problem of minimizing the spectral radius of the adjacency matrix of the underlying network by either low-rank updates or optimization procedures has been addressed in~\cite{doi:10.1137/1.9781611974010.64,PhysRevE.84.016101,7373366}.
-The problem of modifying the adjacency matrix of a graph, or a stochastic matrix, in order to have a given Perron vector is addressed in~\cite{berkhout-heidergott-vandooren,Chan2016,10.1145/3018661.3018703,gillis2024assigning,Nicosia2012}.
-More recently in~\cite{massei2023optimizing} the problem of attaining the maximal increase/reduction of a global robustness measure of a complex network through edge weights modifications is studied.
+In~\cite{massei2023optimizing} the problem of attaining the maximal increase/reduction of a global robustness measure of a complex network through edge weight modifications is studied. {The problem of modifying the adjacency matrix of a graph or a stochastic matrix, in order to have a given Perron vector, is addressed in~\cite{benzi2025,berkhout-heidergott-vandooren, Chan2016, 10.1145/3018661.3018703,gillis2024assigning, Nicosia2012}.
+Our work is primarily inspired by \cite{gillis2024assigning}, where the authors seek the minimal perturbation of a stochastic matrix’s entries needed to obtain a given stationary distribution while preserving its sparsity structure.
+Additionally, a closely related problem—determining the smallest perturbation to a graph’s adjacency matrix to achieve a specified eigenvector centrality—has been examined in~\cite{benzi2025}.}